 HR Excellence in Research Award

 Imperial College London is dedicated to the support and development of all its research staff.
-Imperial’s Strategic Plan for 2015-2020 states “we will building a supportive, inclusive and highly motivated staff community across all disciplines, functions and activities… to help us to attract and retain the talented and diverse staff we need to achieve our mission” - to achieve enduring excellence in research and education in science, engineering, medicine and business for the benefit of society.
+Imperial’s Strategic Plan for 2020-2025 states “we will build a supportive, diverse, inclusive and highly motivated staff community across all disciplines, functions and activities… to help us to attract and retain the talented and diverse staff we need to achieve our mission” - to achieve enduring excellence in research and education in science, engineering, medicine and business for the benefit of society.